guettli/git-tips/README.md

 That gives me a quick overview of what my branch changed and what the upstream branch changed before I resolve the conflict.

-Now I can choose the simpler change first, then apply the more complex change to the file, and after that I apply the simpler change by hand.

 I use `git mergetool` with `meld`.
 See the previous section.

 ![`BASE` vs `LOCAL`](meld-base-vs-local.png)